FamilySearch/fs-js-lite/README.md

 # FamilySearch Lite JavaScript SDK

 Lite JavaScript SDK for the [FamilySearch API](https://familysearch.org/developers/).
 This SDK is designed for use in a web browser and uses XMLHttpRequest.

+There is also an [API Explorer](https://york.io/fs-js-lite/docs/console.html) which is built using the SDK.

 __Warning__: this SDK requires hard-coding the API endpoint URLs.
 That is considered bad practice when using the API.
 In most cases, FamilySearch does not